ivo-bass/scrapers/README.md

 **Deltafetched** is used to skip all previous data from current search.

-After each scraping an email with all unsent offers from the las 2 days is sent.
+After each scraping an email with all unsent offers from the last 2 days is sent.

 The runtime of the scraper is automated with **cron**.

 The scraper is meant to be hosted on a web server which I did with an EC2 server on AWS.

-## Setup and Schedule on Linux
+## Setup on Linux

 1. Clone the Repo